slatedocs/slate/source/includes/api/_shift.md

 ### shift.bulkUpdate

-This method is for changing the same details about multiple shifts.
-This method processes bulk updates asynchronously, meaning the caller will be returned a success message immediately (assuming valid parameters were sent), and the processing of these shift updates will happen in the background.
-Once all updates have been completed, a report will be emailed to the caller.
+This method is for modifying the same details on multiple shifts.
+This method processes bulk updates asynchronously, meaning the caller will be returned a success message immediately (assuming valid parameters were sent), and the processing of these shift update operations will happen out-of-band.
+Once all updates have been completed, a report will be emailed to the API caller.
 This report will detail the number of successes, failures, and provide details about why a failure occurred.

 > Request example: